Cary High School: Current campus

 By 1972, the school was again overcrowded, resorting to the use of two mobile classrooms or trailers.
 When the school opened in the fall of 1973, there were more than 1,500 students, requiring the use of eight classroom trailers.
 In 1973, a county-wide bond referendum gave $700,000 to expand Cary High School.
 Construction began in May 1974 on an eight-classroom building to house foreign languages, a library expansion, an auto mechanics shop, a stadium field house, and a new lobby and expanded offices for Building A.

-In 1987, The Spirit student newspaper placed first at the American Scholastic Press Association Writing Contest under the leadership of advisor Janice Richardson.

 In 1989, a 4.5 million dollar school construction project brought more improvements to the school, such as the addition of Building 10 which included a new air-conditioned media center.
 This allowed freshmen to return to campus for the first time since the mid-1960s.
 However, in 1995 the school had some 1,800 students in a space designed for some 1,455 students.
 In 1996, there was a $3.44 million bond approved for school improvements, including a new classroom and administrative space, Building A renovations for the performing arts department, a career center, and computer labs—expanding the school's capacity to 1,585 students.
 Work also began on a new main entrance at the front of the school.

 In 2004, plans by the architectural firm of Clark Nexsen were approved to renovate and expand campus facilities, including the construction of a new auditorium, gymnasium, music classrooms, and a new classroom building.
-Construction was completed by J. M. Thompson of Cary, and the new three-story classroom building was opened in August 2008.
+Construction was completed by J. M. Thompson of Cary and the new three-story classroom building was opened in August 2008.
 As part of this project, the existing auditorium, band room, Building E, Building F and part of Building B were demolished.
 In total, 78,063 square feet were demolished, with 135,839 square feet being added, and 26,831 square feet being renovated.

 In 2012, Clark Nexsen designed a master plan for Phase III of campus updates, including a dining addition and a 100,000-square-foot classroom.
 The project will be started when funding is in place.